cdk8s-team/cdk8s/README.md

 cdk8s apps only ***define*** Kubernetes applications, they don't actually apply them to the cluster.
-When an app is executed, it *synthesizes* all the charts defined within the app into the `dist` directory, and then those charts can be applied to any Kubernetes cluster using `kubectl apply -f dist/chart.k8s.yaml`.
+When an app is executed, it *synthesizes* all the charts defined within the app into the `dist` directory, and then those charts can be applied to any Kubernetes cluster using `kubectl apply -f dist/chart.k8s.yaml` or a GitOps tool like [Flux](https://fluxcd.io/).

 > **cdk8s** is based on the design concepts and technologies behind the [AWS Cloud Development Kit](https://aws.amazon.com/cdk), and can interoperate with